 20 For I fear lest, when I come,

-Paul assigns the cause as to why he needed to edify the church.
+Paul assigned the cause as to why he needed to edify the church.

 I shall not find you such as I wish,

-This is a wish by the apostle that he will find the Corinthians repentant of associating themselves with the false apostles.
+This was a wish by the apostle that he would find the Corinthians repentant of associating themselves with the false apostles.
 The apostle feared that the church would be found with endemic attitudinal sins.

 and that I shall be found by you such as you do not wish;